kevinkiklee/kevinkiklee/content/posts/rambles/20171227-six-months/index.md

   * Test-driven development
   * How to Google

 The above is the bare minimum.
-If you do not have a general grasp of the above tiny list, solidy your knowledge.
+If you do not have a general grasp of the above tiny list, solidify your knowledge.
 You will be talking about these subjects at your interviews.

 ## Build